mthurmond/distraction-free-for-linkedin/README.md

 See a problem?
 Please [file any issues here](https://github.com/mthurmond/distraction-free-for-linkedin/issues).

 This extension is not affiliated with or produced by LinkedIn™.
-The creator of it has gotten a lot of value from using LinkedIn in the past, and hopes that this extension will help you use it even more effectively.
+The creator of it has gotten a lot of value from using LinkedIn™ in the past, and hopes that this extension will help you use it even more effectively.

 # Other helpful extensions
 Do you use slack?
 I also created [slack-hider](https://github.com/mthurmond/slack-hider) so you can hide your slacks whenever you want.